 October 5 2017

-There was big news at the start of this month as Stock Cars Australia announced they are joining the AASA licensed Australian Motor Racing Championship in 2018.
+There was big news at the start of this month as Stock Cars Australia (comprising of GTA cars, NASCARs, Trucks and AUSCAR’s) announced they are joining the AASA licensed Australian Motor Racing Championship in 2018.

 The series will be visiting Winton, Mallala, Morgan Park, Sydney Motorsport Park & Wakefield Park from March until November 2018.